Multivariate Testing: 7 Step Guide for Performance Marketers

 Much of our lives have been reordered, and the advertising landscape is no exception.
 As social media became the default community space, marketers gained access to larger and more diverse audiences via performance channels than ever before.
 Traditionally tricky to target demos like Gen X and Baby Boomers are now consuming (and creating!) video online in large numbers.

-These trends are expected to last—even after the coronavirus pandemic is contained.
+These marketing trends are expected to last—even after the coronavirus pandemic is contained.
 Performance channels will continue to give advertisers access to a massive, demographically diverse audience that is video-fluent.

 Diversifying Your Performance Marketing Strategy